 Retirement is the time of life when you can do more of the things you enjoy and spend more quality time with friends and family.
-To ensure you have the retirement you desire, you must plan for it.
-Doing all the things you want and sustaining the retirement lifestyle you’ve envisaged will cost money.
+To ensure you have the desired retirement, you must plan for it.
+Doing everything you want and sustaining the retirement lifestyle you’ve envisaged will cost money.
 You’re going to have to ensure that you have enough retirement income for these things, so you’ll need to start planning as soon as possible.

-There is no time like right now to start your retirement planning.
-Starting to plan early will allow you to think big about your retirement lifestyle, even if you’re unsure how you’ll achieve it.
+There is no time right now to start planning for your retirement.
+Starting to plan early will allow you to think big about your retirement lifestyle, like if you want to invest in a retirement house in one of the best small towns to retire in pennsylvania, even if you’re unsure how you’ll achieve it.

 When you’ve got your ideal retirement lifestyle fixed in your mind, talk it through with a financial advisor.
 They’ll be able to give you an estimate of what you need to put in place to achieve your retirement dreams.